 It takes 10-15 minutes on average to grade a map.
-I will have about 100 maps to grade.
-Simple multiplication shows that it could take up to 20-25 hours to grade all of the maps.
+I will have nearly 80 maps to grade.
+Simple multiplication shows that it could take up to 20 hours to grade every map.
 Because I have other responsibilities, I am unable to work 24/7 on just grading maps.
-I may need a few weeks to complete the grading of every submission.
-If you submit your map early, I might be able to grade it long before the last week of term and post its score before the scores of the masses, but no promises.
-Regardless of when you submit your map, do not expect to see a grade any earlier than the last full week of the term (April 22-26)... and possibly a little later.
-And please, do not email questions of the ilk, "Where is my grade for the map?" or "My friend got their map graded, why isn't my map graded?"
-I do not acknowledge such inquiries since taking the time to write a reply only serves to slow down the grading process.
+I will need a 2-3 weeks to complete the grading of every submission.
+If you submit your map early, I might be able to grade it long before the others and post its score before the scores of the masses, but no promises.
+Regardless of when you submit your map, do not expect to see a grade any earlier than the last full week of the term... and possibly a little later.
+And please, do not email questions of the ilk, "Where is my grade for the map?" or "My friend got their map graded, why isn't my map graded yet?"
+I do not acknowledge such inquiries since composing a reply only serves to slow down the grading process.